ylchen333/p5.comfyui-helper/README.md

 # p5.comfyui-helper.js

-A library for p5.js which adds support for interacting with ComfyUI, using its API.
+A library for p5.js which adds support for interacting with ComfyUI (or ComfyUI run on RunComfy), using its API.
 It provides the following features:

 * Submit ComfyUI workflows (saved in API format) from p5.js
 * Modify various aspects of the workflow from within JavaScript